nhsconnect/CareConnectAPI/pages/explore/api_entity_practitoner_role.md

 <h3 id="32-response-headers">3.1 cURL</h3>

-Return all PractitionerRole resources for Patient with a NHS Number of 9876543210, the format of the response body will be xml.
+Return all PractitionerRole resources for Practitioner with an id of 1, the format of the response body will be xml.
 Replace 'baseUrl' with the actual base Url of the FHIR Server.

-{% include custom/embedcurl.html title="Search PractitionerRole" command="curl -X GET -H 'Accept: application/xml+fhir' -H 'Authorisation: BEARER [token]' -v 'http://yellow.testlab.nhs.uk/careconnect-ri/STU3/PractitionerRole?patient.identifier=https://fhir.nhs.uk/Id/nhs-number%7C9876543210'" %}
+{% include custom/embedcurl.html title="Search PractitionerRole" command="curl -X GET -H 'Accept: application/xml+fhir' -H 'Authorisation: BEARER [token]' -v 'http://yellow.testlab.nhs.uk/careconnect-ri/STU3/PractitionerRole?practitioner=1'" %}

 <h3 id="32-response-headers">3.2 Explore the Response</h3>